Trump meets Syria’s al-Sharaa, eyes normalisation of ties with Damascus

 While ties between the US and Syria is at an “all-time high”, our correspondent said that it would be “very, very difficult” for Damascus to agree on Trump’s demand for Syria to sign on to the Abraham Accord with Israel.

-After a short flight, Trump has now arrived in Qatar’s capital Doha, where he will participate in a state visit with Emir Sheikh Tamim bin Hamad Al Thani and other officials.
+After a short flight from Riyadh, Trump has now arrived in Qatar’s capital Doha, where he will participate in a state visit with Emir Sheikh Tamim bin Hamad Al Thani and other officials.

 Qatar, a key US ally, is expected to announce hundreds of billions of dollars in investments in the US.